 Capital One Investing Penny Stock Fees

-Capital One Investing penny stock fees: commission charged for buying pink sheets/OTCBB/stocks priced under $1 in 2016.
-Capital One Sharebuilder rules and policy on penny stocks trading.
+Capital One Investing penny stock fees: commission charged for buying pink sheets/OTCBB/stocks priced under $1 in 2017.
+Rules and policy.
+Is Capital One Investing good for penny stocks trading?

 Capital One Investing Penny Stock Fees